Nuo21/magicrecipe/README.md

 WHEN I type an ingredient into the search box

-THEN I am presented with various results of recipescontaining the ingredient
+THEN I am presented with various results of recipes containing the ingredient

 WHEN I select a certain recipe

-THEN I want instructions to be displayed in a box showing info about the recipe and a link to a YouTube video
+THEN I want instructions to be displayed in a box showing info about the recipe, instructions, and a link to a YouTube video

 WHEN I click the link to the video

-THEN I want to a seperate tab to be opened with the video
+THEN I want a seperate tab to be opened with the video

 WHEN I search for an ingredient in the search box